 Growing up, one of my favorite jobs was to help my grandma make the mashed potatoes and beef gravy with our Sunday pot roast.
-I loved being her little taste tester and telling her when we needed to add some more salt or pepper.
-Such great memories!
+This recipe is adapted from hers but with the addition of rich, flavorful butter.

-I think gravy is one of those things that sometimes intimidates people, but I promise it is a lot easier to make than you think!
-The key to making a good homemade gravy is creating a creamy roux before adding the liquids.
-The roux helps to thicken the consistency and give it that perfect gravy-like texture.
-It tastes amazing over meat, sides, and even dipped in a homemade dinner roll or biscuit.
-Seriously so delicious!
+The key to making an easy homemade gravy is creating a creamy roux before adding the liquids.
+The roux helps to thicken the consistency and give it perfect gravy-like texture.
+It tastes amazing over roasted turkey, sides, and even dipped in a homemade dinner roll or biscuit.